Salman2301/wix-chat-component/README.md

 <br>

 ### Attributes : `"messages" or "append-msgs" or "prepend-msgs"`
- Attributes like `"messages" or "append-msgs" or "prepend-msgs" ` will take `array` of [message objects](https://github.com/Salman2301/wix-chat-component#sample-messages-object)
+ Attributes like `"messages" or "append-msgs" or "prepend-msgs" ` will take `array` of [message objects](https://github.com/Salman2301/wix-chat-component#sample-messages-object).\
+ On `"message"` attribute changed will overrite all the messages if there is any (recommend to use it when the app is initialized!).\
+ On `"append-msgs"` attribute changed will add all the new messages to the bottom of the messages.\
+ On `"prepend-msgs"` attribute changed will add all the new messages to the top of the messages.

 ```